o3de/o3de.org/content/docs/tools-ui/uidev-component-intro.md

 ---
 description: ' An introduction to the Open 3D Engine UI 2.0 component library. '
-title: Lumberyard UI component library
+title: O3DE UI component library
 ---
-# Lumberyard UI component library<a name="uidev-component-intro"></a>
+# O3DE UI component library<a name="uidev-component-intro"></a>

-In the Lumberyard UI component library, you will find an explanation of each UI component \(i\.e\. widget\), along with guidelines for their usage\.
+In the O3DE UI component library, you will find an explanation of each UI component \(i\.e\. widget\), along with guidelines for their usage\.
 Typically, each page contains the following information:
 + Use cases
 + Screenshots and explanations of component features
 + Usage guidelines